 The Second Amendment, of course, is the Second Amendment, so certainly American laws allow the possession of weapons by its citizens.
 But it's unlikely that the Founders' intention was to let troubled American citizens acquire arsenals to kill as many as their fellow citizens as possible.

 With each new outrage -- from the Sandy Hook massacre to the attack on the gay nightclub in Orlando -- there follows a certain amount of soul-searching by the American public and policy makers about the distinctive American gun culture that has developed in recent years, where pretty much anyone can acquire an arsenal of weapons.
 But each time the moment of self-reflection seems to pass.

 This is a tribute to the political muscle of the National Rifle Association which embraces a Second Amendment absolutism that allows even the dangerous number of less than 1,000 Americans

 who are on the "no fly" list to legally purchase semi-automatic weapons.

-One can only hope that the tragic events in Las Vegas may change this.
+One can only hope that the tragic events in Las Vegas and Texas may change this.
 However, given that previous tragedies have not changed this deadly equation, there is really little reason for hope.

-That resigns us to a dystopian future where Americans attending something as innocuous as an office holiday party in San Bernardino in 2015, or partying at a nightclub in Orlando the following year, or attending a country music concert on Sunday in Las Vegas have to live with the lethal reality that they may become the innocent targets of their well-armed fellow citizens.
+That resigns us to a dystopian future where Americans attending something as innocuous as an office holiday party in San Bernardino in 2015, or partying at a nightclub in Orlando the following year, or attending a country music concert last month in Las Vegas, or church on Sunday in Texas have to live with the lethal reality that they may become the innocent targets of their well-armed fellow citizens.

-Correction: This piece originally misstated the name of the shooter in Norway as Andres Breivik.
+Correction: An earlier version of this article misstated the name of the shooter in Norway as Andres Breivik.